Romani people in Portugal: Legal status

-Racism and Discrimination
+Racism and discrimination

 In the turn of the 20th century, in addition to discriminatory norms enshrined in regulations of the gendarmerie, there were at least two episodes of municipalities expelling the local Romani communities due to an increase in criminal activities attributed to them: in Ponte de Lima, Viana do Castelo, in 1993, and in Faro, Algarve, in 2003.

 In 2017, André Ventura, then a candidate to the Loures City Council for the centre-right Social Democratic Party, the People's Party and the Monarchist Party, attracted attention for his remarks about the Romani communities during the campaign, claiming they were "almost exclusively dependent on state subsidies" and "considered themselves to be above the law".
 After the backlash that followed, the People's Party removed their support for the candidate.
-In 2018, Ventura left the Social Democratic Party and a year later formed a far-right party, Chega, being elected as an MP that same year with the same racist platform.
-Since 2017, Ventura has always maintained and reiterated his racist remarks against the Romani and black communities.
+In 2018, Ventura left the Social Democratic Party and a year later formed a far-right party, Chega, being elected as an MP that same year with the same platform.
+Since 2017, Ventura has always maintained and reiterated his remarks against the Romani and black communities.
 In 2020, after asking that Katar Moreira, a black MP born in Guinea-Bissau, "be sent back to her homeland", advocating that the Romani be subject to an ethnically-specific lockdown so not to spread COVID-19, and belittling presidential contender Ana Gomes as the "gypsy candidate", he said in an interview during the presidential election campaign that he "wouldn't like a daughter of his to marry a gypsy".
-Also in 2020, Ventura was charged with two fines by the Commission for Equality and Against Racial Discrimination for racist comments against Romani people on social media.
+Also in 2020, Ventura was charged with two fines by the Commission for Equality and Against Racial Discrimination for comments against Romani people on social media.